Icare sees itself as a specialist in technologies and a generalist in application areas:

 The Icare Institute has maintained its expertise in artificial intelligence and the creation of algorithms for prediction, optimisation and intelligent agents.
 This theme is now at the forefront of the technological scene, but has always been part of the DNA of the Institut Icare, proof that our strategy is in phase with an increasingly open market in terms of artificial intelligence.

 With this expertise, the scientists of the Icare Institute have been able to carry out various projects relating to very diverse fields of application, proposed by companies and their new business models: data analysis, decision support, optimisation, predictive models, informational energy management (e-energy), e-tourism, big data, etc. Above all, they were able to take up the challenge of the concrete implementation of functional algorithms intended for the industrial world, thus moving from theoretical algorithms to applied and then industrialised algorithms.
 This transition is far from trivial, as the constraints and particularities of the industries are numerous (speed of execution, memory cost, quantity/quality of data, robustness of the integration with third-party systems, etc.).

 The Icare Institute is concerned with providing solutions that can be used in real conditions.
 During an industrialisation phase, these elements are taken into account in order to guarantee the development of solutions that can be used in their field of application.

 Mobile and multi-platform implementation

-User-centered design is an approach in computer ergonomics that consists of taking into account, from the beginning of the project and at each stage of the project, the expectations of the end-users, in order to create an adapted product.
+User-centred design is an approach in computer ergonomics which consists of taking into account, from the beginning of the project and at each stage of the project, the expectations of the end-users, in order to create an adapted product.
 Based on agility and Design Thinking, Institut Icare guides you in your technological choices while taking into account the notions of ergonomics and usability, which are the guarantors of an IT solution that can be distributed on a large scale.